NoSequel/MenuAPI/README.md

 # Menu API
 This is a simplistic Menu API made for the Spigot API, with built-in pagination, actions, and more.

+# Note
+- Menu fillers are currently in development, and issues may occur.

 # Usage
 ## Registering the menu handler:
 You have to register the ``MenuHandler`` object somewhere, preferably inside of the main class, for example: